-Our recent work uncovered LMP-induced lipid signaling as an essential mechanism for rapid lysosomal repair.
-Upon lysosomal membrane damage, a new phosphoinositide messenger is rapidly produced on lysosomes, which in turn drives the formation of extensive, new membrane contacts between damaged lysosomes and the endoplasmic reticulum (ER).
+Our recent work uncovered the phosphoinositide- initiated membrane tethering and lipid transport (PITT) pathway as an essential mechanism for rapid lysosomal repair (Nature, 2022).
+Upon lysosomal membrane damage, a new phosphoinositide messenger, PI4P, is rapidly produced on lysosomes, which in turn drives the formation of extensive membrane contacts between damaged lysosomes and the endoplasmic reticulum (ER).
 These new inter-organelle interactions directly mediate rapid lysosomal repair, with important implications for a wide range of lysosomal-related diseases.
-We are further investigating the role of this pathway in aging.

 Tau fibril spreading is a major factor contributing to the progression of Alzheimer’s disease (AD).
-Lysosomal membrane damage by internalized tau fibrils is a key step in tau spreading, suggesting that efficient rapid lysosomal membrane repair would suppress tau spreading and AD progression.
-Our prelim work shows that defects in rapid lysosomal repair markedly increased tau fibril spreading in cell-based assays.
-We are further characterizing how lysosomal quality control antagonizes tau spreading in vitro and in vivo and explore pharmacological strategies to activate this pathway for the therapeutic purpose of AD.
+Lysosomal membrane damage by internalized tau fibrils is a key step in tau spreading.
+Our work shows that defects in PITT pathway markedly increases tau fibril spreading in cell-based assays.
+We are further characterizing how lysosomal quality control antagonizes tau spreading in vitro and in vivo and explore pharmacological strategies to activate this pathway for AD treatments.

 We are interested in essential inter-organelle communications that maintain cellular homeostasis.
 Our recent work revealed striking ER-lysosomal interactions upon lysosomal stress.
 Factors recruited to these membrane contact sites include not only the rapid lysosomal repair machineries, but also additional proteins with distinct functions.
 We are continuing investigating how these factors might contribute to lysosomal quality control in aging and whether these inter-organelle events are triggered in aging or age-related diseases.